LarryHuangTW/CS/C++/iterator/README.md

 # The design of iterators of C++ data containers

+> Take list data container and its bidirectional iterator for example

 ### version 1: two separate class templates with 90% code similarity

 ```C++